 - A sailing vessel, called Mayflower carrying 102 pilgrims, crossed the Atlantic.
 It was a very rough ride as the sea storm and the waves did not support much.
 To their relief, the pilgrims comforted themselves by singing and diverting their attention.

 - Reaching their final destination, Virginia had become a tough deal due to constant bad weather.
-After 66 days they arrived Plymouth with 46 dead pilgrims on board who could not fight with the cold weather.
+After 66 days they arrived at Plymouth with 46 dead pilgrims on board who could not fight the cold weather.

 - The survivors then learned how to grow food with the help of a Native Indian, but could not succeed due to the region being affected by a severe drought.
 Later, each one of them decided to opt to fast and pray to the almighty for a healthy harvest.

-- On being declared as a National Holiday, Thanksgiving gave relief to the American Workers from their daily jobs.
+- On being declared a National Holiday, Thanksgiving gave relief to the American Workers from their daily jobs.